Sylius/Sylius/bundles/SyliusCartBundle.rst

     </doctrine-mapping>

-Great!
-But whats an cart item without some kind of "product" or any other thing you could put in cart?!
-Let's assume you have another *Product* entity, which represents your main merchandise in webshop.
+Let's assume you have *Product* entity, which represents your main merchandise in webshop.
-We need to modify the *CartItem* entity and its mapping a bit.
+We need to modify the *CartItem* entity and its mapping a bit, so it allows us to put product inside cart item.

 .. code-block:: php